AIRInstitute/Gridiron/Readme.md

 •	In the terminal we navigate to the folder "pipetteAPI".

 •	Once inside we introduce the following command:

+ (before doing this command we must be in the directory where the requirements.txt file is located).
+•	Now we go into the "src" folder and enter the following command

 ```
 docker build -t pipetteapi ./
 ```